 How did pizza, a saucy dish originating in a southwestern region of Italy, become so dominant in the United States?
 Legend has long recognized Gennaro Lombardi as the founder of the country’s first pizzeria.
-He supposedly received his business license for it in 1905.
-Over a century later, Lombardi’s is still selling slices on Spring Street in Lower Manhattan.
+He supposedly received his business license for it in 1905, in Lower Manhattan.
+Over a century later, Lombardi’s is still selling slices on Spring Street.

-But according to Peter Regas, a Chicago author who is writing a book about the history of pizza, there’s a little more to the story.
+But according to Peter Regas, a Chicago author and pizza historian, there’s a little more to the story.
 Before Lombardi immigrated to the U.S, there was another man named Filippo Milone who started pizzerias—including, it seems, the one Lombardi took over on Spring Street.
 Regas suspects Milone established at least six pizzerias after immigrating to the U.S. in the 1890s, a few of which—like Lombardi’s—became famous under someone else’s name.

 This would mean Milone might be the lost forefather of pizza in America, not Lombardi, who was only 18 years old when the restaurant that bears his name is believed to have begun.